Podcast: Embracing upcoming Internal Communications technology

 We've been talking here that now is the time where we really have the permission to be more strategic than ever before.
 With the training, I'm encouraging people to think about that, but I think that in general, we should all as Internal Communicators, be able to take a step back and think more about not only what we're doing, because there's often a rush to tactics and Internal Communications for whatever reason, but think about how and why we're doing what we're doing.
 We've got that permission now, the window is open.

 Jonathan Davies: I think that you're going to be one of the people that will be leading the charge in the US!
-Are you taking the big leap over Europe and the UK when it comes to Internal Comms, because you just touched upon that as well.
+Are you taking the big leap over Europe and the UK when it comes to Internal Comms?
+You just touched upon that as well.
 When you open the door, I'm going to walk through it.
 We were talking a little bit that now it's a different time for Internal Comms.
 Things are going to change.
-I think most Internal Communicators would agree that, UK and Europe kind of led the charge in Internal Comms - best practices, innovation, these types of things.
+I think most Internal Communicators would agree that, UK and Europe kind of led the charge in Internal Comms – best practices, innovation, these types of things.
 I say innovation lightly because I feel like there's still a massive lack of that in our sector.
 Do you feel like the US is starting to catch up, are things changing quickly?
 It's a very competitive thing for me to say, which I know Americans love.

 Gary Ross: I really hope so.
 That's one of the things with the training that I'm offering.
 I'm trying to help in my little corner of the world to improve that.
 It's really remarkable.
 I went to London last year before COVID started, and I spoke at a conference there just to be able to see and absorb the community that I had been witnessing online through Twitter and LinkedIn, and other other places where people converse online and it's absolutely remarkable.
 The way Internal Communications is thought of, the job opportunities, the training, and the place that it has in organizations, not only in private companies, but also in government organizations throughout the UK and in Europe.

 It's fascinating to me and it's one of those things that actually has me very optimistic because I'm not sure why the US necessarily is behind in IC, compared to the UK in Europe.
 It definitely is.
 I'm not sure why that is, but I'm optimistic about seeing what's possible, that we will be able to catch up and expand the profession here in the US.
 It's encouraging and optimistic, and frustrating at the same time, but, I hope to do my little part in helping to advance it here in the country.
-It's great to be able to look over in the UK and Europe, and see what's working and take advantage of the lessons that have been learned – a lot of the best practices, a lot of the conversations that are being had there, and try to translate that over here as well.
+It's great to be able to look over in the UK and Europe, and see what's working, and take advantage of the lessons that have been learned – a lot of the best practices, a lot of the conversations that are being had there, and try to translate that over here as well.

 Jonathan Davies: To anyone listening, I'm not trying to imply that there's a competition going on between two sides of the pond.
 That is not the case.
 We're all here to help each other, let me be very clear on that.
 I think it’s interesting to take a look at it.
 I think that there are a couple of things that, in Europe right now in particular and in the UK, we should not be sleeping on this side of the pond.
-For example, I find the United States, especially in large companies, quite far ahead when it comes to their diversity and inclusion programs, and how deep they're willing to go with that, how much executives support that, it gets very vocal as well.
+For example, I find the United States, especially in large companies, quite far ahead when it comes to their Diversity and Inclusion programs, and how deep they're willing to go with that, how much executives support that, it gets very vocal as well.

 We did an episode with Tyrone Webb Junior who's partially responsible for Internal Communications at SAP Success Factors.
-He also is a very large part of their diversity and inclusion program.
-There's that marriage of Internal Communications and diversity and inclusion already happening there that I want to see much more of in Europe and the UK, because I feel like that's also one of the most important topics for the future.
+He also is a very large part of their Diversity and Inclusion program.
+There's that marriage of Internal Communications and Diversity and Inclusion already happening there that I want to see much more of in Europe and the UK, because I feel like that's also one of the most important topics for the future.
 Is that something you've been seeing occurring as well?

 Gary Ross: I have, and I agree with you.
-Those are the two areas, as you've looked at them historically, that Internal Communications and diversity inclusion really are part of, two areas that have a lot to teach one another.
+Those are the two areas, as you've looked at them historically, that Internal Communications and Diversity Inclusion really are part of, two areas that have a lot to teach one another.
 I think when they work together, they both make each other better.
 I have seen in some cases when structurally some of the functions kind of come together.
 I do think there are specific skill sets for each field that are still important to make sure that organizations have.
 In recent events, in this country, there's been a lot of both Internal and external communication about diversity inclusion.

 Some of it has fallen flat, because it comes across as not very authentic that people are executives or organizations are simply checking a box, and saying they're committed.
 But when people take a closer look at an organization, whether or not they look at their executive ranks or their board of directors, they don't see diversity that's evident right there.
 That is an area where Internal Communications can really offer some strategic counsel and say “Yes, we should be talking about this, and yes, we should be ramping up our efforts, and yes, we should be talking about how much we ramp up our efforts, but we gotta be careful.